lukaszkorecki/mokujin/README.md

 > Mokujin (木人 Wooden person?) is a character in the Tekken series of fighting games.
 It is a spiritually sensitive animated training dummy, and serves as a guardian of good against supernatural evil threats.

-## Just enough logging
+## Just enough (structured) logging

-`clojure.tools.logging` is Pretty Good :tm: but it's missing Mapped Diagnostic Context (MDC) support.
-What's that?
+`clojure.tools.logging` is Pretty Good :tm: but it's missing Mapped Diagnostic Context (MDC) support - a way of adding **structured** information to your logs.
+Mokujin wraps `clojure.tools.logging` and inject SLF4J's MDC into logging statements, if provided.
+It tries to be as efficient as possible, perserves the callers context (line numbers etc) and minimizes any overhead beyond managing the MDC.

 Rather than logging something like this: